JosWrf/rule_mining_algs/README.md

 - store_data.csv: [Store data](https://user.informatik.uni-goettingen.de/~sherbold/store_data.csv)
 - agaricus-lepiota.data: [Mushroom dataset](https://archive.ics.uci.edu/ml/datasets/mushroom)

+# Usage
+## Models
+Models encapsulate a discretization algorithm, an itemset mining algorithm and an algorithm to generate association rules.
+(In case of using the GAR and GAR-plus models no discretization is required.)

+There's no need to use a model, however.
+Instead the individual algorithms can be used as is.
+Models just provide an abstraction mechanism.
 ## Build and Run models

-- Transformers: static_discretization(equi-depth/width partitioning of numeric attributes), cluster_interval_data(birch clustering to find intervals for numeric attributes)
+- Discretization Algorithms (Transformers): static_discretization(equi-depth/width partitioning of numeric attributes), cluster_interval_data(birch clustering to find intervals for numeric attributes)
 - Itemset_Miners: see [Algorithms](#Different-Algorithms-thus-far) section
 - Rule_Miners: generate_rules(Standard algorithm to generate rules from itemsets),